Alagar Kovil: Kallalagar Temple

 Kallalagar Temple covers an area of about 2 acre and has a five-tiered gopuram (gateway tower).
-The temple is enclosed in a rectangular enclosure with huge granite walls.
+The temple is enclosed in a rectangular enclosure with large granite walls.
 The central shrine houses the image of the presiding deity, Sundarabahu Perumal in standing posture.
 The images of Sridevi and Bhudevi are also housed in the sanctum.
 There are two life size images of Narasimha, the avatar of Vishnu.
-One of them is shown holding the demon Hiranya and other slaying him.
+One of them is shown holding the asura Hiranyakasipu and other slaying him.

-The temple houses some rare Vijayanagara sculptures similar to the ones present in Soundararajaperumal Temple, Thadikombu, Krishnapuram Venkatachalapathy temple, Srivilliputhur Divya Desam and Jalakandeswarar Temple, Vellore.
-The temple also has one of the unique deities Chakaratalvar (Alvar) where the god with chakram having 16 hands and 16 weapons is without Narasimha above him.
+The temple houses various sculptures dated to the Vijayanagara period.
+The temple has an idol of Chakaratalvar, who is represented with 16 hands holding various weapons, and is not accompanied by Narasimha.